 In this short article, we’ll be looking at the meaning of contemporary and the difference between modern and contemporary.
 We’ll also be going into what a contemporary kitchen is, its design aspects and the elements of it.

 So, keep reading for a complete topic breakdown before your next kitchen renovation.

 The word contemporary by itself means “belonging to or occurring in the present” or “living or occurring at the same time.”
 Modern is defined as “Relating to the present or recent times as opposed to the remote past.”

-As you can see the standard definitions of both terms are similar and can cause confusion.
-This is why contemporary and modern style kitchens are often used interchangeably, yet there are noticeable differences.
+As you can see the standard definitions of both terms are similar and can get confusing.
+There are noticeable differences between contemporary and modern style kitchens yet they’re often used interchangeably.
 Let’s get right into it.